-Choosing The Bed Rails For ElderlyOur Parentgiving Customer Care team takes any potential bed-rail buyer on a series of questions to determine what kind of bed rail is appropriate:
+Choosing the BestOur Parentgiving Customer Care team takes any potential bed-rail buyer on a series of questions to determine what kind of bed rail is appropriate:

 - What kind of bed will the rail be used on?
 Is there a box spring and mattress?
 Is it an adjustable bed?
 Is it a hospital bed?

 - Do they want the rail to be one sided or two?

 - Will the rail be used as an assist to help them get in and out of bed or is it to keep them in bed during the night? (or both?)

 - Is there a caregiver to raise and lower the rail or will the patient need to do that themselves?

 - Before purchasing a bedrail for use in a facility it is important to contact the facility and determine what can and cannot be installed.

 - If a loved one suffers from dementia and is quite active will they be confused and try to climb over the rails?
 Rather than protecting the patient this could actually harm them more.

 - Sleep Number beds (there are many different models &mdash call us if you are not sure)

 - Beds whose box springs have been removed to make the overall height lower